deanna-spinks/.github/README.md

 It was created so I can utilise Linear integrations with GitHub.

-For additional repositories, experiments, and learning projects, see my [personal GitHub account](https://github.com/deannaspinks).
+For additional repositories, experiments, and learning projects, see my [personal GitHub account](https://github.com/deannaspinks) or ask me about the more interesting projects I've been working that aren't publicly available.

 ---